 ).
 Each participant is expected to present their summer findings in a poster and a final presentation session.
 In addition to research, you will participate in a class that teaches scientific presentation skills.
 You will be given the opportunity to go on lab and company tours.
 And, you will meet and socialize with some of your brightest peers from institutions around the country.
 In terms of leisure, Baltimore provides easy access to D.C., as well as a range of picturesque outdoor locations including the Chesapeake Bay, coastal towns of Annapolis and Ocean City, and the Shenandoah Valley.
 There will be an opportunity to go on hikes and harbor activities.

 Few spots are available for International applicants.

-Step 1: 2013 Project list: Projects for 2013 are posted at https://www.cs.jhu.edu/sre/projectlist.html.
 Each project has a number assigned to it.
-Applicants will need to pick their top three project choices and list it on their online application (see Step 2).
+Applicants will need to pick their top two project choices and list it on their application.
 Most projects are purposely open-ended.
 Once a student has been selected, students may work with their mentors to refine and adapt individual projects to their interest and background.

-Step 2: Submit application using the AcademicJobsOnline posting (https://academicjobsonline.org/ajo/jobs/3797) and indicate top three project choices from the list you reviewed in Step 1.
-Also, please attach a copy of transcript in PDF format before you submit your application.
+Step 2: Submit application using the AcademicJobsOnline posting (https://academicjobsonline.org/ajo/jobs/3797) and indicate top two project choices from the project list you reviewed.
+Also, please attach a copy of your resume and transcript before you submit your application.
 Two letters of recommendations will have to be submitted online by your recommenders.

 If you have questions about the application process, please email or call Anita Sampath